cloudfoundry-community-attic/bosh-bootstrap/README.md

 ```

 It is now very simple to bootstrap a micro BOSH from a single, local CLI.
 The bootstrapper first creates an inception VM and then uses the `bosh_deployer` (`bosh micro deploy`) to deploy micro BOSH.

+To be cute about it, the Stark & Wayne Bosh Bootstrapper aims to provide lifecycle management for the BOSH lifecycle manager.
+Zing!
+See the "Deep dive into deploy command" section below for greater understanding why the Stark & Wayne Bosh Bootstrapper is very useful.

 ## Installation